A month-by-month guide to the titles we're excited about this year, from novels to non-fiction to books for kids.

 In February 1991 Robert Maxwell had a fanfare welcome from crowds lined on New York’s quayside to watch his arrival by yacht.
 His trip to the big apple was to complete his purchase of the ailing New York Daily News but 10 months later, he mysteriously disappeared off the same yacht and was later found dead in the water.
 A dramatic, gripping account of the rise and fall of the notorious business tycoon from the acclaimed author of A Very English Scandal.

-Reasons for Optimism by Lily Cole (17 Jul)
+Who Cares Wins by Lily Cole (16 Jul)